typst-community/typst-package-template/README.md

 ### Installation

 A step by step guide that will tell you how to get the development environment up and running.
-This should example how to clone the repo and where to (maybe a link to the typst documentation on it), along with any pre-requisite software and installation steps.
+This should explain how to clone the repo and where to (maybe a link to the typst documentation on it), along with any pre-requisite software and installation steps.

 ```
 $ First step